braziljs/eloquente-javascript/12_language.md

 That gives us enough elementary tools to write simple programs.
-The following function provides a convenient way to parse a program and run it in a fresh scope.
+The following function provides a convenient way to parse a program and run it in a fresh scope:

 ```{includeCode: true}
 function run(program) {